Professors Fryer, Mann, Martin

 All students majoring or minoring in Geology or Earth Science must consult with members of the geology faculty in the selection of their courses.
 Students majoring in Geology must also submit a plan for your major to the Chair of the department.

-Students pursuing the B.S., in Geology are encouraged to take a summer field course at another college or university chosen in consultation with members of the geology faculty.
-B.S. in Geology students are also strongly encouraged to participate in research or an apprenticeship.
+Geology majors are encouraged to take a summer field course at another college or university chosen in consultation with members of the geology faculty.
+Majors are also strongly encouraged to participate in research or an apprenticeship.

 Owing to geography, a social science, and geology, a natural science, being housed in one department, students who double major in geology and geography may exceed the 17-course limit within one department.